jbhopkins/bioxtasraw/docs/source/saxs/saxs_ift.rst

     P(r) = \frac{r^2}{2\pi^2} \int_0^{\infty} q^2I(q) \frac{\sin(qr)}{qr}dq

 This produces the P(r) function, also called the pair distance distribution function.
-Essentially, the P(r) function is the r\ :sup:`2` weighted histogram of all possible pairs of electrons in the sample.
+Essentially, the P(r) function is the histogram of all possible pairs of electrons in the sample binned by the distance between the electron pair.

 Why do we do an IFT?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^